basseynbg/basseynbg/README.md

- ## GENUIS
+ ## GENIUS

- **"Genuis"**.
+ **"Genius"**.
 This repository serves as the hub for various websites and applications that you've built.

-# Genuis: The Hub of My Creations
+# Genius: The Hub of My Creations

 ![Genuis Logo](https://example.com/path/to/logo.png)